up-n-atom/8311/include/gpon/onu/content/firmware/lantiq/backup-firmware.md

 scp {{ ontuser ~ "@" if ontuser is defined }}192.168.1.10:/tmp/5_image1.bin .
 ```

-If image1 is also valid and you would like to back it up, run the following commands:
+If `image 1` is also valid and you would like to back it up, run the following commands:

 ```sh
 fw_setenv committed_image 1
 reboot
 ```

-then follow the directions for image1 below.
+then follow the directions for `image 1` below.

-### Image 1
+#### Image 1

-If the commited image is set to 1 run the following commands to create a backup of the firmware:
+If the commited image is set to `1` run the following commands to create a backup of the firmware:

 ```sh
 cat /proc/mtd > mtd.txt